lemidia/lemidia/README.md

 - 🌱 Full time studying relate to AI field with my best colleagues.
 - 👯 My areas of interest are machine learning, deep learning, and front-end fields in web development.

-## Languages, Framework and Tools i've used:
+## Languages, Frameworks and Tools i've used so far:

 ### Web - Front End